jdsteinbach/wp-grunt/README.md

 Run this task once when you begin the project.
 The `init` task first clones the files from the _s theme into your working directory (this Gruntfile should be running in `wp-content/themes/your-theme-folder/`), and runs find & replace on the theme's Text Domain slug.

+The `init` task uses [placehold.it](http://placehold.it) to create `screenshot.png` based on the `themeName` and `themeColor` variables.

-This command also inserts the `@import` directives for the Susy & Breakpoint Sass libraries.
+This task also inserts the `@import` directives for the Susy & Breakpoint Sass libraries.
 (The files for those libraries are already locally available after you ran `bower install`).

 ### `grunt watch`